jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 This project is Person Information made in java swing desktop application with database

-//the purpose of the project is to show my implementation of some component in swing and use MVC structure pattern and save the collected data in database
+//the purpose of the project is to show my implementation of some component in swing and use MVC structure  and save the collected data in database

 how to use
 -clone this repository
--open your xampp start the apache and mysql (xampp) -import persondb in your database located inside the folder -open the App.java then run
+-open your xampp start the apache and mysql (xampp for xampp instruction.)
+-import persondb.sql in your database located inside the folder -open the App.java then run

 *********************function**************************